optimagic-dev/optimagic/docs/source/development/ep-00-governance-model.md

 ### Steering Council

-The estimagic Steering Council consists of five people who take responsibility for the future development of estimagic and the estimagic community.
+The optimagic Steering Council consists of five people who take responsibility for the future development of optimagic and the optimagic community.
 Being a member of the steering council comes with no special rights.
 The main roles of the steering council
 are:

-- Facilitate the growth of estimagic and the estimagic community by organizing community events, identifying funding opportunities and improving the experience of all community members.
+- Facilitate the growth of optimagic and the optimagic community by organizing community events, identifying funding opportunities and improving the experience of all community members.
 - Develop a roadmap, break down large changes into smaller projects and find